 If you have successfully transitioned to another in-network provider, if you have met or exceeded benefit limitations of the plan, or if care is not medically necessary, you will no longer be eligible for this continuity of care.
-If we deny your request for continuity of care, you may file an appeal following the procedures described in the Claims and Appeals Chapter of this planbook.
+If we deny your request for continuity of care, you may file an appeal following the procedures described in the Claims and Appeals section of this booklet.